Logarithmic resolution via multi-weighted blow-ups: Logarithmic resolution via multi-weighted blow-ups

 \begin{theorem}[Invariant drops in a well-ordered set] Let $I \subset \sO_Y$ be a proper, nowhere zero ideal, and let $I'$ be its proper transform under $\pi_{J(I)}$.
-Then and all three maximum invariants are contained in the well-ordered set $\NN_\infty^{\leq \dim(Y),!}$, cf. \ref{X:well-ordered-set}. \end{theorem}
+Then and all three maximum invariants are contained in the well-ordered set $\NN_\infty^{\leq \dim(Y),!}$; see Section~\ref{X:well-ordered-set}. \end{theorem}